 It’s difficult to compare the effects of pumpkins and sweet potatoes on cardiovascular health, as there is little research about white sweet potatoes.
 However, between different varieties of sweet potatoes, purple sweet potatoes have stronger cardiovascular protective effects.

-Depending on variety and cooking method, pumpkins and sweet potatoes have a medium to high glycemic index.
+Depending on variety and cooking methods, pumpkins and sweet potatoes have a medium-to-high glycemic index.
 Pumpkins tend to have a lower glycemic index.